Federal Health Professions Student Loan Program

 Q: How can I change my address?

 You are required under the terms of the loan agreement to keep the SUNY Student Loan Service Center informed of any change in your name or address.
 Leaving a forwarding address notice with the Postal Service is not considered official notification of a change in address.
 Failure to properly notify the SUNY Student Loan Service Center may negatively impact your credit rating if we are unable to locate you and service your account.
-The change of address form can be found here.

 Q: When does repayment begin?